monmima/main-aide-memoire/laravel/vuejs.md

 1. Open up Postman.
 Another folder in this aide-mémoire has information about how to use and install Postman.
 1. Check the route for /api/items and perform a GET request.
 This should return a JSON array (or an empty JSON array since it has not been populated so far).
 1. Type the route in Postman address bar route [root]/api/item/store.
-1. Add a Content-Type () application/json header to the request.
+1. Add a "Content-Type" and "application/json" header to the request.
 1. Go to the body tab in Postman and then select the **raw** option.
 1. Pass this request: